 Health insurance and disability insurance have two different purposes.
 Health insurance covers the cost of medical services and equipment.
 In contrast, disability insurance replaces some of your lost income if you’re unable to work due to a serious illness or injury.
 Even if you have health insurance, it’s helpful to have short-term disability coverage so that you have some way to cover your lost wages if you’re too sick or injured to work.

-Suppose your illness or injury is so serious that you can’t work for more than six months.
-In that case, long-term disability coverage replaces a percentage of your lost wages so that you have money to pay your mortgage, utility bills, and other expenses.
+Long-term disability coverage replaces a percentage of your lost wages due to a long-term illness or injury so that you have money to pay your mortgage, utility bills, and other expenses – things health insurance typically doesn’t cover.
 It’s good to have long-term disability insurance to ease the financial burden when you’re unable to work due to an illness or injury, even if you already have health insurance coverage.